jorgevillalta53/RepData_PeerAssessment1-/PA1_template.md

 ## [1] 2304
 ```

 2.Devise a strategy for filling in all of the missing values in the dataset.

-The strategy does not need to be sophisticated.
-For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.
+**My strategy was filling the NA's with the general average per interval...
+For example, I use the general mean for 5-minute interval for all the NA's that belongs in that interval...**

 ```r